 Susan Kollin is Professor of English and a CLS Distinguished Professor at Montana State University.
-She teaches courses in the literature of the American West, transnational American Studies, and Environmental Humanities.
-She recently edited A History of Western American Literature (Cambridge University Press) and is the author of Captivating Westerns: The Middle East in the American West (University of Nebraska Press).
-Her other books include Nature's State: Imagining Alaska as the Last Frontier (University of North Carolina Press) and the edited volume, Postwestern Cultures: Literature, Theory, Space (University of Nebraska Press).
+She teaches courses in the literature of the American West, transnational American Studies, and ecocriticism.
+Her recent essays have appeared in The Cambridge Companion to the Literature of the American West; Critical Norths: Space, Nature, Theory; The Routledge Companion to Native American Literature; Studies in American Fiction; and Western American Literature.
 She was a Fulbright Scholar at the American University in Cairo and is a former President of the Western Literature Association.

 Mary Murphy is Distinguished Professor of Letters and Science at Montana State University Bozeman, where she teaches courses in the history of the North American West, gender, and the history of food.
 Among her books are Hope in Hard Times: New Deal Photographs of Montana, 1936-1942 and Mining Cultures: Men, Women, and Leisure in Butte, 1914-41.
 She is currently working on two book projects, “Culinary Diplomacy: Gender, Food, and Politics on the Northern Borderlands,” and with co-authors, Molly Kruckenberg, Zoe Ann Stoltz, and Jan Zauha, “Cooking Up the Past: A Culinary History of Montana.”

 She has held fellowships from the American Council of Learned Societies, the Bienecke Library, the Cody Institute for Western American Studies, the Montana Historical Society, and the Ucross Foundation.
 In 2013 she received the Montana Governor’s Humanities Award.